-Antisemitism has a profound impact on society as a whole because it undermines democratic values as well as human rights.
+Antisemitism has a profound impact on society as a whole because it undermines democratic values as well as human rights and because it poses a very real threat to Jews and non-Jews, as the terrorist attacks in Halle (2019) and Hanau (2020) show.
 The need to combat it makes joint commitment more vital than ever.

 Already since 2011, the Foundation has initiated the cross-project and strategically oriented conference series "Perspectives.
 Forum for Education and Academia, a Critical Look at Anti-Semitism".
 With groundbreaking topics and the latest findings, this is the place where innovative educational methods are discussed and discourse-critical points are established, thereby facilitating an exchange between science and educational practice.

 For the theme year "1,700 Years of Jewish Life in Germany" in 2021, the Foundation funded the youth campaign #tsuzamen - Young Perspectives on Jewish Life, projects in which young people engage with Jewish life in Germany and help to make it more visible – thereby undermining the basis for antisemitic stereotypes.

 More recently, the Foundation has also been pursuing a determined strategy to combat antisemitism both structurally and sustainably, strengthened by the Agenda for the Future.
 In the newly created cluster "Acting against antisemitism, antigypsyism/anti-Roma discrimination and racism" which deals with manifestations of antisemitism at key points in the state and society today and develops counter-strategies with partners, the Foundation is now further expanding its funding commitment for combating and preventing antisemitism.